KingHrothgar01/cf-micro-service-architecture/labs/lab1/README.md

 Optionally this can be converted to Lombok to dramatically reduce the lines of code in the object definition.
 Why would this matter?

 https://projectlombok.org/download.html
+also, add the following compile group
+`compileOnly "org.projectlombok:lombok:1.16.16"`

 ### Create the Rest Endpoint